-Thresholds applicable from 1 January 2018 until further notice are given below.
+Thresholds applicable from 1 January 2014 until further notice are given below.
 Thresholds are exclusive of VAT.

-PUBLIC CONTRACTS REGULATIONS 2006 - THRESHOLDS FROM 01 JANUARY 2018
+PUBLIC CONTRACTS REGULATIONS 2006 - THRESHOLDS FROM 01 JANUARY 2014

 SUPPLIES SERVICES WORKS

-Contract Notices £181,302 £181,302 £4,551,413
+Contract Notices £172,514 £172,514 £4,322,012

-€205,500 €205,500 €5,158,400
+€207,000 €207,000 €5,186,000

-APPENDIX D - EXCEPTION TO CONTRACT PROCEDURE RULES / SINGLE TENDER APPROVAL REQUEST (WAIVER) (Notts / Northants)
+APPENDIX E - EXCEPTION TO CONTRACT PROCEDURE RULES / SINGLE TENDER APROVAL REQUEST (WAIVER) (Derbys / Notts / Northants)

-The single tender form should be completed by individual Forces for contracts valued over £10,000 excluding VAT that are not supported by a competitive procurement process.
+The single tender form should be completed by individual Forces for contracts valued over £25,000 excluding VAT that are not supported by a competitive procurement process.

-Section 1 - Originating Department Details

-Name of Originating Force

-Name of Originating Department

-Name of Originator

-Protective marking classification (if applicable)

-Date request submitted

-Section 2 - Contractor Details / Type of Award Name of Contractor Is this a direct award without competition?
-YES D NOD Is this an extension to an existing contract where no option is provided for in the contract?

-Sectio on 3 - Approval is requested on th e grounds of : Urgency reasons Urgency reasons YES NO Product reasons Limited Supplier This is a matter of extreme urgency and this is due to circumstances outside the control of the Police Force.
-This does not include circumstances brought about by lack of internal planning.
-There are strong compatibility issues relating to good or services that the Force already uses and it would be uneconomic to replace.
-There is only one supplier of a particular product or service.
-This may arise, for example, if ownership of the relevant Intellectual Property Rights excludes all other potential suppliers.

-PLEASE ATTACH A BRIEF EXPLANATION OF THE RATIONALE BEHIND THE REASON SELECTED

-Section 4 - Requirement details

-Proposed contract start date

-Proposed contract end date

-Section 5 - Supporting information Background to requirement (please limit to 100 words)

-Section 6 - Total value of the contr act Gross
+Section 1 - Originating Department Deta ils Name of Originating Force Name of Originating Department Name of Originator Protective marking classification (if applica ble) Date request submitted Section 2 - Contractor Details / Type of Award Name of Contractor Is this a direct award without competition n? ☐ YES □NO Is this an extension to an existing contr act where ☐ YES □ NO no option is provided for in the contract .20 по орион во риониса негиниса селинас • Section 3 - Approval is requested on the araunda af .
+Section 3 - Approval is requested on the grounds or : Urgency reasons Product rea eone Limited Supplier YES □ NO ☐ YES □NO If it is a matter of extreme urgency and If there are s strong compatibility If there is only one supplier of a this is due to circumstances outside the ng to good or • or service.
+This may control of the Police Force.
+This does not t the Force already arise, for example, - include circumstances brought about by would be uneconomic relevant Intellectua lack of internal planning. to replace.
+Would be directioning excludes all other p lack of internal planning. to replace.
+Oxoradoo dii otiroi p otoritiai oappiioro.
+PLEASE ATTACH A BRIEF EXPLANATION ON OF THE RA ATIONALE BEHIND T HE REASON SELEC CTED Section 4 - Requirement details Section 4 - Requirement details Proposed contract start date Proposed contract end date Tropodou definidot ena date Onether E. Orman address information Section 5 - Supporting information Destructed to require a set (along a limit to 400 Background to requirement (please limit to 100 words) Dializa related to the requirement (please liv nit to 100 word ۵) Risks related to the requirement (please lin nii to 100 word S) Section 6 - Total value of the contract Net Vat Gross

-Section 7 - Procurement Services
+Section 7 - F Procurement Se ervices

-Date Received : Document Ref No:
+Date Receive Document Ref No:

-Procu rement comn nents
+Procurement comments

+STA supported d by Procureme nt ☐ YES □NO

+Signature Γ Date

+Oignature Date

+Section 8 - H ead of Departn nent / Budget Holder com ments

-STA supported by Procurement YES NO
+STA supported d by Head of De epartment ☐ YES □ NO

 Signature Date

-Section 8 - Head of Dep partment / Bug dget Holder comments
+Section 9 - D irector of Final nce Decision and comme nts (nlease co insult current OPCC F inancial Regulations for

+and Scheme of Delegation) misuit current or oo i mancial regulations for

+,

-STA supp ported by Head of Department YES NO
+STA supported d by Director of Finance ☐ YES □NO

+u by bliector of i illance

 Signature Date

+•

-Section 9 - PCC CFO/CFO to the CC and comments (please consult Financial Regulations for relevant Authorisation levels and Scheme of Delegation )
+Section 10 - The Police and Crime Commissioner and d comments (please consult curren t OPCC Financial

+Regulations for r relevant Autho orisation levels and Scheme e of Delegation n)

-STA suppor ted by PCC CFO/CFO to the CC YES NO
+STA supported d by Police and Crime Commissioner ☐ YES □ NO

 Signature Date

-Section 10 - The Police and Crime Commissioner and comments (please consult current OPCC Financial Regulations for relevant Authorisation levels and Scheme of Delegation)

-STA supported by Police and Crime Commissioner YES□ NO

-Signature Date
+Jigilataio Dato